7 Connecticut Towns for Fall Family Fun Last Updated 9/20

 Meet the CT Ambassadors!
 CTvisit.com is proud to partner with some of Connecticut’s most popular bloggers for ideas, insights and inspirations from the people who are lucky enough to call Connecticut home, like blogger Mommy Poppins.

 From apple picking to leaf peeping, fall in Connecticut is made for family fun!
 The perfect fall weekend is a mixture of quality time with the family, festivals, farms, and tons of fresh air.
-Connecticut has enough Fall fun to fill up an entire weekend and then some.
+Connecticut has enough safety-friendly fall fun to fill up an entire weekend and then some.
 From cider in Mystic to the farms of Easton, every corner of the Nutmeg State exudes autumnal charm just begging to be explored.
 Make sure to check out Mommy Poppins for more fun things to do in Connecticut this fall.
+And be sure to check with each location before venturing out, as hours may change due to COVID-19.

 In Mystic Seaport Museum, you can stroll through the gardens of a historic New England seafaring village.
-During Columbus Day weekend, the village hosts Chowder Days, the perfect activity to warm up on a crisp fall day.
 Continue your historical tour of Mystic by visiting the last steam-powered cider mill in the U.S. B.F.
 Clyde’s was designated a National Mechanical Engineering Landmark in 1994 and has been squeezing out cider since 1881.
-Your family can check out a demonstration and learn all about the history of this place, or just grab a donut and cider slushy to enjoy while taking in the views.
+Then for some daring fun, take a spooky Seaside Shadows Haunted History Tour or climb above the trees at Fields of Fire Adventure Park.
+Just be sure to make a reservation!

 Sharon & Cornwall